Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: The trivial solution and the perturbative expansion

-For $f_{2,k}$, the statement holds for $k=0$.
-For $k\geq 0$, we insert the induction hypothesis in the r.h.s of (\ref{FE_trivial_field1O}) to prove our statement.
-In particular, one sees in the inductive proof that the coefficient of the leading term of $f_{2,k}$ as a polynomial in $b_1$ is $(-1)^k$. \end{proof} From Lemma \ref{BPHZgnkf2kpolynomials1}, we can write
+As for $\,f_{2,k}\,$ the statement holds for $\,k=0\,$.
+For $\,k\geq 0\,$ it follows when inserting the induction hypothesis in the r.h.s of (\ref{FE_trivial_field1O}).
+In particular, one realizes from the inductive proof that the coefficient of the leading term of $f_{2,k}$ as a polynomial in $b_1$ is $(-1)^k\,$. \end{proof} From Lemma \ref{BPHZgnkf2kpolynomials1}, we can write

 From Lemma \ref{exactexpressionsgn01} we have

 From (\ref{FE_trivial_field1O}), we get

 We also have from (\ref{FE_trivial_field1O}) and (\ref{gnkf2kpolynomialsb_1})